gravitational/teleport/docs/architecture.md

 When you launch the Teleport Proxy for the first time, it will generate self-signed HTTPS certificate to make it easier to explore Teleport.

-**Production note:** It is absolutely crucial to properly configure TLS for HTTPS when you prepare to use Teleport Proxy in production.
+**Security note:** It is absolutely crucial to properly configure TLS for HTTPS when you prepare to use Teleport Proxy in production.